mjgillespie/elasticache-workshop/README.md

 1. Select an AWS region.
 Regions us-east-1 (Northern Virginia), us-west-2 (Oregon) are available.
 2. An SSH client.
 PuTTY in windows
 3. Create an EC2 Key Pair in the region you selected.
-[Additional Detail](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) YOU MUST DOWNLOAD THE PRIVATE KEY NOW.
+[Detailed Instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) YOU MUST DOWNLOAD THE PRIVATE KEY NOW.
 IT CAN'T BE DONE AT A LATER TIME.

 ## Deployment